-For the years ended December 31, 2014 and 2013, our cash flow from operations exceeded our distributions to our partners and our reliability capital expenditures, mainly due to our strategic redirection discussed above.
-For 2015, we currently expect to continue to produce cash from operations in excess of our distribution and reliability capital expenditures.
+For the years ended December 31, 2015, 2014 and 2013, our cash flow from operations exceeded our distributions to our partners and our reliability capital expenditures.
+For 2016, we currently expect to continue to produce cash from operations in excess of our distribution and reliability capital expenditures.